-My Chemical Romance delighted their legions of fans around the world when they announced their reunion last week.
+My Chemical Romance delighted their legions of fans around the world when they announced their full reunion this year.

-The Welcome to the Black Parade band - who are comprised of Frank Iero, Gerard Way, Mikey Way and Ray Toro - confirmed they were getting the band back together, with what looked like a one-off show at LA's Shrine Expo Hall in 2019.
+The Welcome to the Black Parade band - who are comprised of Gerard Way, Frank Iero, Mikey Way and Ray Toro - confirmed they were getting the band back together for dates across the globe this year.

-But as Gerard Way and co prepare to return to the stage for the first time in seven years, we ask: when did they first split and why?
+But as frontman Gerard Way celebrates his birthday this week, we ask: when did MCR first split and why?

 MCR officially announced their split on 22 March 2013.

 According to setlist fm, their last live show was in New Jersey, USA at Bamboozle 2012.